Highway Department

 The Town of Stark Highway Department has been working on keeping the Town of Stark’s town roads in good shape for the public to travel.
 There is now new signs on Cemetery Road from Jordanville Road heading East.
 Cemetery Road is now a dead-end road and will be open to local traffic only in the east direction.
 Cemeterey Road will end at Apple Lane as a two lane road and there will be signs identifying the end of two-way traffic.
 From Route 80 to the west, the Cemeterey Road will be one lane and one way from the Van Hornesville Cemetery to Apple Lane.
 This move was necessary as the road isn't wide enough to support two-lane traffic in the summer time.
 This portion of the road is seasonal in the winter and has been for many years.
 The seasonal road receives no maintenance from November 1 to April 1 and is closed to all traffic during the winter.

-The Town Board has received notice the Volvo truck ordered by the Town Board a year ago was delivered in February 2025.
+The Town Board has received the Volvo truck ordered by the Town Board in 2024 and was delivered in February 2025.
 Cost for the Volvo truck is approxmately $336,000.00, including snow plow equpment and sander.
 Payment will be with a Bond Anticipation Note (BAN) issued through NBT Bank, the Town's lending institution.
-Repayments will be made over a 5-year period with first payment due in 2026.
-The Town of Stark had also ordered a new Mack 10-wheel dump truck equipped with snow fighting apparatus.
-The Mack truck was contracted and ordered to buy in 2022.
-This truck has been on order for over three years and has finally been built.
-Delivery is expected in 2026 and will be paid with a BAN as well.
+Repayments will be made over a 5-year period with first payment due in February 2026.